-If you have a probationary driver's license, any infractions that would cause points to be entered on your driving record are doubled during the probationary period.
+If you have a probationary driver's license, any infractions that would cause points to be entered on your driving record are doubled after your first conviction during the probationary period.

 If you accumulate a total of 12 or more points against your record in any 12 month period, your driver's license will be suspended for a period of two months.

 Another reason to keep points off of your driving record is automobile insurance.
 When an insurance company is writing a new policy for you or renewing an existing policy, they always check your driving record.

 Points on a record can mean anything from a slight increase in premium payments and a major increase in premium payments to cancellation of your insurance policy.
 Keeping your record clean not only saves money in traffic tickets, but can save you a bundle in car insurance costs.